lutsiu/chat-app/README.md

 - [Video demostrantions](#videos)

 ## Overview
-This Chat Application is a versatile platform for real-time communication 1 by 1.
+This Chat Application is a versatile platform for real-time communication between two users.
 Whether you want to connect with your friends, colleagues or family, this application provides set of features to enhance your messaging experience.